felipegb94/Efficient_PermutationTesting/README.md

 2. Install [armadillo] (http://arma.sourceforge.net/download.html#macos) (C++ linear algebra library): `brew install armadillo`
 3. Open the CMake GUI and set your source to `PATH_TO_Efficient_PERMUTATIONTESTING_FOLDER/src` and build directory to whichever directory you want the binaries to go to.
 Click on configure, and then generate.

+### Theory
+In this section I will first explain what Multiple Hypothesis Testing is and how it fits in the context of neuroimaging.
+Then I will introduct the two existing techniques that are used to perform  Multiple Hypothesis Testing (The Bonferroni Correction and Permutation Testing) and why it does not make sense to use the Bonferroni Correction in the problem we are trying to solve.
+Thirdly, I will outline the problems faced when trying to perform Permutation Testing.
+Finally I will introduce the idea behind Efficient Permutation Testing and how this new algorithm overcomes some of the problems that come together with the usual Permutation Testing algorithm.

+#### Multiple Hypothesis Testing
+#### Permutation Testing vs. The Bonferroni Correction
+#### Drawbacks of Permuation Testing
+#### Efficient Permutation Testing Algorithm